mikeger/blog/presentations/mapbox/presentation.md

 * Frequently riders are using **old devices**
 * The app is running for **8-10 hours** during the work shift
 * Riders are working outside, devices are frequently experiencing **extreme heat**
-* Computationally intensive map rendering, always-on display on high brightness and continous network usage contribute to the **battery drain**
+* Computationally intensive map rendering, always-on display on high brightness and continuous network usage contribute to the **battery drain**
 * Device has to be **charged** during the shift, which is adding up to the heat

 ---